 It may sound a little dramatic to have such a big self-realization in a tiny closet, but it’s the God’s honest truth.
 The reality of it washed over me in waves: I’ll never actually be a success if I keep planning on failure.

-And so went 15 of my snazziest office items to the “donate” pile.
+And so 15 of my snazziest office items went into the “donate” pile.

-I like to look at every item I’m giving away as one less thing I have to worry about.
+Tip #3 – Look at every item you give away as one less thing you have to worry about.

 I like living lean.
 I have no problem keeping my spaces clutter-free, and sometimes I get so overzealous, I’ll have to replace something I’ve already given away.
 (Relax, it’s happened, like, twice.)

 I’m not frugal, and I value less clutter over saving the occasional dollar or two.